Grants and Awards

 McKnight Artist Fellowships

 The deadline for entry is Friday, November 24, 2017 at 11:59 p.m.
 (CST).

 The McKnight Artist Fellowships for Writers awards $25,000 annually to five accomplished Minnesota writers.
 Learn more about winners, judges, and guidelines.

 The Loft administers the McKnight Artist Fellowships for Writers, which provide Minnesota writers of demonstrated ability with an opportunity to work on their writing for a concentrated period of time.
 Five $25,000 fellowships are awarded.
-One Award in Children’s Literature alternates annually between writers for children under the age of eight and writers for older readers.
+One award in Children’s Literature alternates annually between writers for children under the age of eight and writers for older readers.
 Four fellowships alternate annually between writers of poetry/spoken word poetry and writers of creative prose.
-The awards this year are in Creative Prose and Children Older Than Eight.
+The awards this year are in Poetry, Spoken Word, and Children Younger Than Eight.

 This program is made possible by the generous support of the McKnight Foundation.